REV23Docs/rev23-desktop-docs/docs/quick-start/start-a-sale.md

 The service **Status** is now set to `Paid`.

 At this point, you can just close the Service Detail View (it was already saved automatically once the sale was fully paid) or click **Save & Close**.
 Save & Close is just a good habit to get into and is one of the most common actions you'll use.

-That will wrap up the girl's first day.
-We got our feet wet in the system and we'll hit it more tomorrow when we join Selina as she clocks-in for the day.